brendengerber/Messenger-Analyzer/README.md

 2. You will be sent an email to confirm the request and a second email when your request is ready to download.
 Remember the file will only be available for a few days before you will have to resubmit the request.

-3. In your newly downloaded zipfile, navegate to messages/inbox/ and open the desired conversation.
+3. In your newly downloaded zipfile, navigate to messages/inbox/ and open the desired conversation.

 4. Copy the .JSON files and paste them into messengerAnalyzer/messages/.